 - a.
 One or more of the individual officer defendants prepared police reports containing the false story, and each of the other individual officer defendants failed to intervene to prevent the violation of plaintiff's rights; - b.
-One or more of the individual officer defendants attested to the false story through the official police reports, and each of the other individual officer defendants failed to intervene to prevent the violation of plaintiff's rights; - c.
-Defendant Watts formally approved one or more of the official police reports, knowing that the story set out therein was false; and - d.
+One or more of the individual officer defendants attested through the official police reports that they witnessed the false story, and each of the other individual officer defendants failed to intervene to prevent the violation of plaintiff's rights; - c.
+Defendant Watts formally approved one or more of the official police reports, knowing that they contained the false story; and - d.
 One or more of the individual officer defendants communicated the false story to prosecutors, and each of the other individual officer defendants failed to intervene to prevent the violation of plaintiff's rights.

-ANSWER: Upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of Paragraph 21 and subparagraphs (a) through (d) thereof.
+ANSWER: Upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of this paragraph and subparagraphs (a) through (d) thereof.
 Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph and subparagraphs (a) through (d).